 Tired of cakey pumpkin cookies?
 Try these Chewy Cinnamon Chip Pumpkin Cookies!!!
-Made with a 1/2 cup of real pumpkin puree plus pumpkin spices, they’re soft and chewy and loaded with flavor!
+Made with a 1/2 cup of real pumpkin puree plus pumpkin spices, they’re soft and chewy and loaded with real pumpkin flavor!

 It’s officially pumpkin season!
 If you’ve been hanging around my blog lately, you’re already aware of this fact because I’ve been posting new pumpkin recipes like crazy!
 Pumpkin bread, cinnamon sugar pumpkin donuts, pumpkin scones, pumpkin cheesecake, pumpkin muffins, and even pumpkin pancakes.
 Pumpkin fever is a real thing, my friends!
 And I have it baaaaad. ♥♥♥

 One recipe I was determined to nail this Fall?
 Pumpkin cookies.
 But not just any pumpkin cookie!
 I wanted to create my dream pumpkin cookie.

 So what’s a dream pumpkin cookie taste like?
 I’m glad you asked!

 - Thick and chewy, but NOT cakey (there are already enough cakey pumpkin cookies in the world!)